AxiansITSecurity/Restsh/docs/Tutorials/F5AS3.rst

 .. hint::

-   The GitHub schema is outdated, and the only way to access a current version is through a support ticket.
+   The schema available on GitHub is outdated.
+An up-to-date schema can be downloaded from MyF5.

 **Example: test-tenant.json**